You Are Here Too

 Curator Bio

-Kink is a cross-disciplinary working group researching and formalising a history of queer Australian art and an Adjunct Curator at the IMA.
-It currently comprises art historian Amelia Barikin, artist and facilitator Courtney Coombs, artist and researcher Callum McGrath, artist and educator Spiros Panigirakis, and art historian and curator Tim Riley Walsh.
+Kink is a cross-disciplinary working group researching and formalising a history of queer Australian art.
+It comprises art historian Amelia Barikin, artist and facilitator Courtney Coombs, artist and researcher Callum McGrath, artist and educator Spiros Panigirakis, and art historian and curator Tim Riley Walsh.
 Its members are based in Meanjin/Brisbane, Naarm/Melbourne, and Gadigal/Sydney.
+Kink are adjunct curators at the Institute of Modern Art.

 The Institute of Modern Art acknowledges the traditional custodians of the land upon which the IMA now stands, the Jagera, Yuggera, Yugarapul, and Turrbal people.
 We offer our respect to Aboriginal and Torres Strait Islander people as the first artists of this country.
 In the spirit of allyship, the IMA will continue to work with First Nations people to celebrate, support, and present their immense past, present, and future contribution to artistic practice and cultural expression.